syncfusion-content/wpf-docs/wpf/DocIo/Importing-and-Exporting.md

 By default, Table of Contents (TOC) is enabled in the EPub document.
 It is generated based on the built-in heading styles or custom styles mentioned in the TOC field.

-> Note: You need to have an EPub reader installed in the machine to view the resultant EPub document.
+N> You need to have an EPub reader installed in the machine to view the resultant EPub document.

 The following platforms support the EPub conversion process: